Stiven-Chacon/Stiven-Chacon/README.md

 - 💻 Enthusiast for new technologies

 - ☁️ I have great interest in cloud computing.
-So, I'm learning AWS
+So, I'm learning GCP

 <br>